United States Navy officer rank insignia: "Tombstone promotions"

 The Act of Congress of March 4, 1925, provided for Navy, Marine Corps, and Coast Guard officers to be promoted one grade upon retirement, if they had been specially commended for performance of duty in actual combat, known as "tombstone promotions".
-Officers who received such tombstone promotions, or also known as "tombstone officer", carried the loftier title but did not draw the additional retirement pay of their higher rank.
+Officers who received such tombstone promotions, also known as "tombstone officers", carried the loftier title but did not draw the additional retirement pay of their higher rank.
 The Act of Congress of February 23, 1942, enabled promotions to three- and four-star grades.
 Promotions were subsequently restricted to citations issued before January 1, 1947, and finally eliminated altogether effective November 1, 1959.

 Any officer who served honorably in a grade while on active duty receives precedence on the retirement list over any "tombstone officers" of the same grade, while "tombstone officers" of the same grade rank among each other according to their dates of rank in their highest active duty grade.

 Officer designator devices

-The Navy uses the term designator, instead of the term, military occupational specialty (MOS), to determine an officer's job specialty.
+The Navy uses the term designator, instead of the term military occupational specialty (MOS) or Air Force Specialty Code (AFSC), to determine an officer's job specialty.
 Navy officers are designated as either as a line officer or as a staff corps officer.
-Unrestricted Line (URL) and Restricted Line (RL) officers wear an embroidered gold star above their rank of the naval service dress uniform while staff corps officers, and chief warrant officers wear unique designator devices.
+Unrestricted line (URL) and restricted line (RL) officers wear an embroidered gold star above their rank of the naval service dress uniform and, if they are in a rank below rear admiral (lower half), their shoulder board insignia, while staff corps officers and chief warrant officers wear unique designator devices.

 The chief warrant officer and staff corps devices are also worn on the left collar of uniforms.